Quantity Formatting And Parsing

 // create the parserSpec spec which will hold all unit conversions from possible units to the output unit

-const parserSpec = await ParserSpec.create(format, unitsProvider, outUnit, unitsProvider);
+const parserSpec = await ParserSpec.create(format, unitsProvider, outUnit);

 const parseResult = parserSpec.parseToQuantityValue(inString);